SAP/component-operator-runtime/website/content/en/docs/concepts/reconciler.md

 // tweaking the retry interval (by default, it would be the value of the requeue interval). type RetryConfiguration interface {
   // Get retry interval.
 Should be greater than 1 minute.
+  // A return value of zero means to use the framework default.
   GetRetryInterval() time.Duration
 }
 ```